ackirby88/CS107/lecture5/c-review-2.md

 ```
 We can change the pointer to point to any other integer variable, but cannot change the value of the object (entity) pointed using pointer ptr.
 The pointer is stored in the read-write area (stack in the present case).
 The object pointed may be in the read-only or read-write area.
-Let us see the following examples.
+Let's look at some examples.
-Example 1:
+**Example:**
 ```C
 #include <stdio.h>
 int main(void){